Emurasoft/emurasoft.github.io/en/dlg/customize/help/index.md

 The **Help** page allows you to customize settings related to Help.

-## Online Help (The Internet connection is required) radio button
+## Online help (the internet connection is required) radio button

 Displays Online Help.

-## Local Help (The Help file needs to be installed if not already) radio button
+## Local help (requires the help file to be installed) radio button

 Displays Local Help.

-## Use Web Browser within EmEditor to view Help if available check box
+## Use Web Browser within EmEditor to view help if available check box

 Specifies that the Web Browser within EmEditor should be used to view Help.

-## Prompt when viewing Help check box
+## Prompt when viewing help check box

 Specifies that a prompt dialog box should be displayed to select how to display Help.